 This comforting vegan tortilla soup is packed with flavor using simple ingredients.
 Top with crispy tortilla strips and customize with your favorite toppings such as vegan sour cream and fresh avocado for a delicious and satisfying dish that the whole family can enjoy!

 Last year I went to Mexico for a much-needed vacation and thoroughly enjoyed becoming fully immersed in their authentic food.
-It's safe to say I make vegan Mexican-inspired dishes at least once a week, whether it be my veggie black bean tacos, Mexican quinoa salad or bean and cheese taquitos, but a Mexican soup has always been missing come soup season.
+It's safe to say I make vegan Mexican-inspired dishes at least once a week (like this flavorful Mexican quinoa salad!), but a Mexican soup has always been missing come soup season.

-This creamy tortilla soup is filling that void!
-Also known as sopa de tortilla, traditional tortilla soup consists of a hearty chicken broth featuring tomatoes, onion, garlic and dried chiles paired with freshly fried tortilla strips for crunch.
-This vegan version uses a variety of seasonings, dairy-free heavy cream, fresh vegetables, black beans and even a little maple syrup for some added sweetness to make a tortilla soup that is out of this world.
+This vegan tortilla soup is filling that void!
+It uses a variety of seasonings, dairy-free heavy cream, fresh vegetables, black beans and even a little maple syrup for some added sweetness to make a tortilla soup that is out of this world.

 Ingredients